GoByeBye/DiscoSniper/readme.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## DISCLAIMER
 I am not responsible for your actions using this script.
-It's made purely for educational and demostration purposes.
+It's made purely for educational and demonstration purposes.
 Btw running this on multiple computers at once or claiming nitro rapidly can get your account disabled use with caution